Of course we don’t mean that web hosting companies can commit actual murder. And no, we’re not saying all web hosting companies do bad things.

 3: We won’t learn…until we’re forced

 If you’re the average solopreneur/blogger you probably won’t research hosting much.
-When you do it all begins to sound the same.
+If you do it all begins to sound the same.
 As a result, you don’t figure out how inadequate your host is until you have a problem.

 Hopefully it isn’t a big one.